GitTimeraider/Directadmin-Emailforwarder-webui/README.md

 3. **Enable HTTPS** in production using a reverse proxy (nginx, Traefik, etc.)

-4. **Firewall rules** - Only expose port 5000 to trusted networks
+4. **Firewall rules** - Only expose the port  to trusted networks

 5. **Keep the image updated** for security patches

 ## 📝 Usage

 ### Login
-Navigate to `http://your-server:5000` and login with your configured credentials.
+Navigate to `http://your-server:PORT` and login with your configured credentials.

 ### Creating a Forwarder
 1. Enter an alias (e.g., "info", "support", "sales")